loftusa/onramp/Server-Administration-Notes.md

 Then: Manually add the same user with the same password on the other cluster, so both clusters have the same list of users.

+### Changing a Password

+Just like adding a user - but modify the user record and use the phpLDAPadmin interface to set a new password.
+Usually a good idea to set passwords at both baulab and baukit at the same time.

 ### How the remaining steps of login work

 See [this medium post](https://medium.com/@fengliplatform/understanding-nss-and-pam-using-a-ssh-example-80512eb0f39e) that explains the services we use for login on client machines in our little clusters.